-A good way to use a pie chart is when you want to show relative proportions to a whole.
+A good way to use a pie chart in Excel is when you want to show relative proportions to a whole.
 A pie chart should use between two and six data points- too many slices may make it difficult to interpret.
 It can only display data that belongs to one data series, and each of its values must be positive.

 Types of pie charts